IanAWatson/LillyMol/docs/Molecule_Tools/enumeration.md

 Typically the fragments to be added will have been discovered by dicer, or manually curated.
-Given that molecules can have several possible sites of substitution, the numbers of molecules generated can escalate rapidly, and several times there is a need to explore a small number of changes.
-Many times it will be more efficient to do such focussed changes via a reaction.
+Given that molecules can have several possible sites of substitution, the numbers of molecules generated can escalate rapidly, and many times there is a need to explore only a small number of changes.
+It may also be more efficient to do such focussed changes via a reaction.
+It depends.

 The tool goes to some effort to try and lessen the formation of atomic arrangements that would be undesirable.
-Generally, heteratoms are never joined, but there are also heuristics to avoid generating aminals and other readiliy anticipated motifs.
+Generally, heteratoms are never joined, but there are also heuristics to avoid generating aminals and other readiliy anticipated undesirable motifs.

 Multiple generations of additions are typically done by piping the ouput from one invocation into a subsequent